nikhilrayaprolu/bharatavidya/content/docs/Wellness/Mind&Body Connection.md

 Incorporating yoga offers long-term benefits extending into adulthood.
 The skills acquired prepare children to lead balanced, fulfilling lives, making them resilient, compassionate, and attuned to their inner selves, contributing to well-rounded individuals who are academically proficient, emotionally stable, and spiritually grounded.

-In conclusion, yoga in Dharma-based education is transformative, nurturing the mind-body connection to support holistic development.
+In conclusion, yoga in Bharata Vidya is transformative, nurturing the mind-body connection to support holistic development.
 It equips children to navigate life's complexities with resilience and wisdom, promoting balanced and fulfilling lives.
-Dharma-based education cultivates the full spectrum of human potential, preparing children to contribute positively to their communities and the world.
+Bharata Vidya cultivates the full spectrum of human potential, preparing children to contribute positively to their communities and the world.